 WHAT’S IT LIKE IN LIVERPOOL?

 Marc’s release “What’s it like in Liverpool?” was the first track to be taken from the new EP available on MK Records.
 The music video went viral in it’s first 2 week registering over 250,000 views, receiving an award in recognition for this achievement from Liverpool International Film Festival.
-The track has since been picked up as the theme music for a new series “Liverpool’s of the U.S.A.” out 2016.
+The track was then picked up as the theme music for a new series “Liverpool’s of the U.S.A.” & used by Qantas Australia to promote Liverpool as a tourist destination.
+Not bad from a £10 ukulele bought while in China!

 Locally, Marc has a residency at the World Famous Cavern Club on Mathew Street, Liverpool & at Liverpool Football Club performing on match days.
 Check out the events page for other upcoming gigs or get in touch via the contact page for bookings & enquiries.